John Cleese: 2000–2009

 Cleese is Provost's visiting professor at Cornell University, after having been Andrew D. White Professor-at-Large from 1999 to 2006.
 He makes occasional well-received appearances on the Cornell campus.
 In 2001, Cleese was cast in the comedy Rat Race as the eccentric hotel owner Donald P. Sinclair, the name of the Torquay hotel owner on whom he had based the character of Basil Fawlty.
 That year he appeared as Nearly Headless Nick in the first Harry Potter film: Harry Potter and the Philosopher's Stone (2001), a role he would reprise in Harry Potter and the Chamber of Secrets (2002).
-In 2002, Cleese made a cameo appearance in the film The Adventures of Pluto Nash, in which he played "James", a computerised chauffeur of a hover car stolen by the title character (played by Eddie Murphy).
+In 2002, Cleese made a cameo appearance in the film The Adventures of Pluto Nash, in which he played "James", a computerised chauffeur of a hover car stolen by Pluto Nash (played by Eddie Murphy).
 The vehicle is subsequently destroyed in a chase, leaving the chauffeur stranded in a remote place on the moon.
 In 2003, Cleese appeared as Lyle Finster on the American sitcom Will & Grace.
 His character's daughter, Lorraine, was played by Minnie Driver.
 In the series, Lyle Finster briefly marries Karen Walker (Megan Mullally).
 In 2004, Cleese was credited as co-writer of a DC Comics graphic novel titled Superman: True Brit.
 Part of DC's "Elseworlds" line of imaginary stories, True Brit, mostly written by Kim Howard Johnson, suggests what might have happened had Superman's rocket ship landed on a farm in Britain, not America.